The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 Less common breast cancers

-- Inflammatory breast cancer: This develops when cancer cells block lymph vessels within the skin of the breast, causing the breast to swell.
+rare type of breast cancerdevelops when cancer cells block lymph vessels within the skin, causing the breast to swell.

-- Paget’s disease: This type of cancer starts in the breast ducts and spreads to the nipple.
+- Paget’s disease of the breast: This type of cancer starts in the breast ducts and spreads to the nipple and areola.

 Males have small amounts of breast tissue, which does not develop during puberty.
-Rarely, cancer forms in this tissue.
+Rarely, cancer can form in this tissue.

 Males with breast cancer may experience: